Urusu/japanbyvan.com/data/faq/index.md

 ### How much are the Highway fees?

 Highway fees vary depending on the area.
 Highways in major metropolitan areas like Tokyo and Osaka are much more expensive than highways in the countryside.
 There are extra fees for large suspension bridges connecting Honshu and Shikoku (i.e. Seto-Ohashi bridge).
-Click [here](https://www2.kumagaku.ac.jp/teacher/~masden/tolls/ "Highway Fees") to see the guide for highway fee calculations in Japan.
+There's a site with a guide for [ highway fee calculations](https://www2.kumagaku.ac.jp/teacher/~masden/tolls/ "Highway Fees") in Japan.

 ### What kind of places are suitable for camping in Japan apart from official campsites?

 Sleeping in your car is allowed everywhere where it’s legally parked.
 There are over 1100 Road Stations where you can park and sleep for free.
-The official "Michi no eki" [site](https://www.michi-no-eki.jp/about/english) gives you a search engine and plenty of information.
+The official ["Michi no eki" site](https://www.michi-no-eki.jp/about/english) gives you a search engine and plenty of information.

 ### Is there a weight limit for the bed and the roof tent